mystcb/blog/content/blog/2020-12-14-aws-reinvent-2020-thoughts.md

 ### Bablefish for Aurora PostgreSQL

-{{< fancybox path="https://static.colinbarker.me.uk/img/blog/2020/12/" file="bablefish.png" caption="Screenshot of the AWS Bablefish for Aurora PostgreSQL announcement" gallery="gallery" >}}
+{{< fancybox2 path="https://static.colinbarker.me.uk/img/blog/2020/12/bablefish.png" caption="Screenshot of the AWS Bablefish for Aurora PostgreSQL announcement" gallery="gallery" >}}

 Announced as an open source (Apache-2.0) project, [Bablefish for Aurora PostgreSQL](https://aws.amazon.com/rds/aurora/babelfish/) is a welcome addition to any DBA, Engineer, and Solutions Architect's bag of